ferencdv/missile_trajectory_simulator/README.md

  This is added before the END OF BIG LOOP.
 This code redefines the mass at each stage to account for a loss of a stage.
 Note that this this code happens at the end of the stage integration.

 April 27 2020: The presets file has also been changed to add the Iranian Qasam missile with and without coasting.
 Coasting is included as an empty stage with zero thrust.
 Specifically if ISP=1, and Mass Fuel = 0.01 kg, then in the burn time is t seconds then the thrust = (MF/t) = 0.01/42 = 0.000238 kgf.
 Similarly if t = 200 s then thrust = MF/t = 0.01/200 = 0.00005 kgf.

+April 27 2020: Note that the uptodate files are: gui-11.py, presets.gui11.py, simss.py